carlos2380/filerpc/README.md

 ## Service Description

-The Filerpc reads files and returns their content along with metadata.
+Using gRPC, Filerpc reads files and returns their content along with metadata.
 If the provided hash differs from the calculated hash, the service returns the correct hash with an empty content field.
 If the hash is correct and the file exists, the service saves the file's content and its hash in Redis.

 ## 1- How to run